List of Narcos characters: Connie Murphy

 Connie Murphy played by Joanna Christie (seasons 1-2), Steve’s wife, a nurse who works at a local hospital in Colombia.

 Colonel Carrillo

 Colonel Horacio Carrillo played by Maurice Compte (season 1; recurring season 2), colonel of the Republic of Colombia and leader of the Search Bloc police unit.

 Jorge Ochoa

 Jorge Ochoa played by André Mattos (season 1), founding member and former leader of the Medellín cartel.

 Fabio Ochoa

 Fabio Ochoa played by Robert Urbina (season 1), a founding member and former leadership of the Medellín cartel and Jorge’s brother.

 La Quica

 Juan Diego "La Quica" Díaz played by Diego Cataño (season 1; recurring season 2), an assassin working for the Medellín cartel.

 Poison

-Roberto "Poison" Ramos played by Jorge A. Jimenez (season 1; guest season 2), a hit man hired by the Medellín cartel.
-Jimenez also made a guest appearance in the first season of Narcos: Mexico.
+Roberto "Poison" Ramos played by Julian Diaz (season 1; guest season 2), a hit man hired by the Medellín cartel.
+Diaz also made a guest appearance in the first season of Narcos: Mexico.